moechofe/lowresrmx/asset.dev/manual.md

 Declare a `label` that contains DATA for the `emitter`.

-The associated data must follow this list:
+The associated data MUST follow this list:
 1. `appearance` index of `appearance`, see: `PARTICLE appearance DATA label`.
-2. `shape` TODO: continue doc,
+2. `shape` (documentation pending),
 3. `outer` ring radius,
 4. `inner` ring radius,
-5. `arc` TODO: continue doc,
+5. `arc` (documentation pending),
-6. `rotation` TODO: continue doc,
+6. `rotation` (documentation pending),
 7. initial particle `speed` on x axis,
 8. initial particle `speed` on y axis,
-9. `explosivity` TODO: continue doc,
+9. `explosivity` (documentation pending),
-10. `count` of the number of particle to spawn at this frame,
+10. `count` of the number of particles to spawn at this frame,
-11. number of frame to `delay` the re-emittion,
+11. number of frames to `delay` before re-emission,
-12. how many times to `repeat` the emittion.
+12. how many times to `repeat` the emission.

-When a particle get spawn, a random position is computed between the `outer` and `inner` ring.
+When a particle is spawned, a random position is computed between the `outer` and `inner` ring.

 ---

 `EMITTER emitter ON x,y`

-Tell the `emitter` to emit particle staring at position `x` and `y`.
+Tell the `emitter` to emit particles starting at position `x` and `y`.

-It will automaticly end when `repeat` reach 0.
+It will automatically end when `repeat` reaches 0.

 ---